swiftwasm/carton/README.md

 other.

 You still have to keep in mind that older versions of SwiftWasm may be incompatible with newer `carton`.
-You can follow the compatibility matrix if you need to use older verions:
+You can follow the compatibility matrix if you need to use older versions:

 | `carton` version | SwiftWasm version | JavaScriptKit version | Tokamak version |
 | ---------------- | ----------------- | --------------------- | --------------- |